Prague beer scene

 closing is rather inconvenient!

-Other beer gen.
+Other random beer gen.

 There is a bar at Dejvicka metro station (if you walk to the Suchdol bus stops) which sells Rychtář beers from Hlinsko.

 Getting into town from the airport.
-(Updated 06/02/08)
+(Updated 05/12/08)

-At Prague airport (PRG) there are various ATM's in the entrance hall all of which speak English; once you have your money you no longer need to get change from the shops for the bus as there's a new "transport information centre" in arrivals which sells all the required transport tickets; it's now 26Kč for a "changing" ticket (Plnočenna jizdenka) or 100Kč for a 24-hour (24-hodinové) ticket - all must be punched in the machines on the bus upon entering to avoid the attention of the plain clothes inspectors.
+At Prague airport (PRG) there are various ATM's in the entrance hall all of which speak English; once you have your money you no longer need to get change from the shops for the bus as there's a new "transport information centre" in arrivals which sells all the required transport tickets; it's now 26Kč for a "changing" ticket (Plnočenna jizdenka) or 100Kč for a 24-hour (24-hodinové) ticket - all must be punched in the machines on the bus upon entering to avoid the attention of the (admittedly rare) plain clothes inspectors.

-The new No.100 bus to Zličín metro - this takes ages and isn't advised as Zličín is literally miles out of town,
+The new No.100 bus to Zličín metro - this takes ages and isn't advised as Zličín is literally miles out of town, or

 The official ticket gen from Praha public transport is "Transfer tickets Tickets for three fare zones can be used 75 minutes from validation.
 On working days from 08.00 PM to 05.00 AM and on Saturdays and Sundays round the clock such tickets can be used 90 minutes from validation.
 Non-transfer tickets apply to trams and buses 20 minutes allowing no change.
 On the Metro such tickets are valid for the distance of 5 stations from the station of validation (not including the station of validation) allowing to change between the lines A,B,C, but no longer than 30 minutes.
 These tickets do not apply to night routes and funicular railway."